-This Fall, we are starting our 23rd year of presenting exciting concerts in the converted Methodist church now known as Cavendish Hall!
+Last Fall, we started our 23rd year of presenting exciting concerts in the converted Methodist church now known as Cavendish Hall!
 We haven't kept an entirely accurate count, but with vocal and piano teaching recitals along with guest artists, we figure that over 160 concerts have occurred here.
-You can easily find us on 52nd Street, one and a half blocks toward the river from MacCorkle.
-Parking is on the front and the side of the house, and more parking is available at the two businesses at MacCorkle.
+You can easily find us on 52nd Street, one and a half blocks toward the river from MacCorkle Avenue in Kanawha City.
+Parking is on the front and the side of the house, and more parking is available at the two businesses at MacCorkle Avenue and 52nd Street.
 Turn at Dixieland Carpets.
 If you are at the house, please park straight in, so we can get as many cars parked as possible.

 The concerts are always followed by a lovely reception that often lasts longer than the concert!

 Our motto is: "You are a stranger here once!"

 You MUST at all times abide by the Rules of the House, however...

 2. When in doubt, refer to rule #1.